awslabs/service-workbench-on-aws/README.md

 ### Accessing Documentation using Docusaurus

-You first need to install Service Workbench on your local machine before accessing the documentation using Docusaurus.
-After installing Service Workbench, you need to install Docusaurus as well so that you can launch the help site.
+You first need to download the Service Workbench [source code](https://github.com/awslabs/service-workbench-on-aws/tags) on your local machine before accessing the documentation using Docusaurus.
+After downloading the source, you need to install Docusaurus as well so that you can launch the help site.
 For steps on how to install Docusaurus using local installation, read the [Documentation Readme](/docs/README.md).

 ## Software requirements